jocall3/james-burvel-ocallaghan-iii-typescript/Autopoiesis_The_70_Steps (1).md

 **Executor:** Such a crucial role in our efficient ecosystem, Ephemeral.
 But how do you decide when a task has run its course?
 What defines 'fleeting' in our intricate dance, and how do you ensure a clean exit?

 **Ephemeral:** It's a delicate balance.
-Lifespans are often dictated by the task itself â completion, error, or an explicit timeout.
+Lifespans are often dictated by the task itself – completion, error, or an explicit timeout.
 My systems are designed to detect these conditions and initiate immediate dissolution.
 Consider a simple data processing job, designed for a single run:

 **Ephemeral:** This configuration ensures the 'data_processor' service runs once, executes its command, and then exits, never to restart.
 Once its purpose is served, its computational footprint is instantly reclaimed, like a wave receding from the shore.